dotnet/csharplang/proposals/init.md

 1. Compilers that don't recognize modreqs

-It should also be considered that, when we complete the IL verification rules for .NET 5, `init` will be one of those rules. that means extra enforcement will be gained from simply verifying compilers emitting verifiable IL.
+It should also be considered that, when we complete the IL verification rules for .NET 5, `init` will be one of those rules.
+That means extra enforcement will be gained from simply verifying compilers emitting verifiable IL.

 The primary languages for .NET (C#, F# and VB) will all be updated to recognize these `init` accessors.
-Hence the only realistic scenario here is when a C# 9 compiler emits `init` properties and they are seen by a C# 8 compiler.
+Hence the only realistic scenario here is when a C# 9 compiler emits `init` properties and they are seen by an older toolset such as C# 8, VB 15, etc ...
+C# 8.
 That is the trade off to consider and weigh against binary compatibility.

+**Note**
-Note: this discussion applies to the accessor members only, not to fields.
-There is no value to be gained by using a modreq on a field.
-The `init` feature for fields is a relaxation of an existing rule.
-All existing compilers already support `readonly` and hence an attribute serves fine as a way to alert them that write access can be extended in certain circumstances.
+This discussion primarily applies to members only, not to fields.
+While `init` fields were rejected by LDM they are still interesting to consider for the modreq vs. attribute discussion.
+The `init` feature for fields is a relaxation of the existing restriction of `readonly`.
+That means if we emit the fields as `readonly` + an attribute there is no risk of older compilers mis-using the field because they would already recognize `readonly`.
+Hence using a modreq here doesn't add any extra protection.

 **Resolution**
 The feature will use a modreq to encode the property `init` setter.
 The